dflemstr/cargo-feature-aspect/README.md

 # `cargo feature-aspect`

-A Cargo plugin that creates and updates aspect features across a Cargo workspace.
+A Cargo plugin that creates and updates feature aspects across a Cargo workspace.

 ## Installation